ML4BM-Lab/DeepRBP/README.md

 \[ \text{t-stat} = \frac{\text{mean}}{\left(\frac{\sigma}{\sqrt{n}}\right)} \]
 where \( n \) represents the number of samples.
 This results in a score matrix of size: number of transcripts by number of RBPs.

 Specific TCGA samples (not presented in the training process) are used to calculate the scores.
-This module is validated primarily using a binary matrix indicating experimental evidence of regulation in POSTAR3 (Zhao et al., 2022) [POSTAR3: an updated platform for exploring post-transcriptional regulation coordinated by RNA-binding proteins, Nucleic Acids Research, volume 50, D1, pages D287–D294].
+This module is validated using a binary matrix indicating experimental evidence of regulation in POSTAR3 (Zhao et al., 2022) [POSTAR3: an updated platform for exploring post-transcriptional regulation coordinated by RNA-binding proteins, Nucleic Acids Research, volume 50, D1, pages D287–D294].
 POSTAR3 is a comprehensive Post-Transcriptional Regulation database that provides protein binding sites on RNA obtained from CLIP experiments.

 Additionally, we have applied our model in in-vitro knockdown experiments.